nojronatron/HomeSalesTrackerExample/README.md

 Reports Menu: View reports based on existing DB data.

 # ARCHITECTURE
+## Front-end
-The front-end UI is WPF and is fairly "heavy" with some code-behind and less-than-efficient use of LINQ, decision trees, and MVVM.
+UI is WPF and is fairly "heavy" with some code-behind and less-than-efficient use of LINQ, decision trees, and MVVM.
 Front-end includes:
 * Logging
 * Exception Handling
 * MVVM and MVVM-ish code style that enables viewing data in different contexts